calculquebec/cq-formation-cip201/doc/en/slurm/commands.rst

 Submitting jobs
 ---------------

-There are several options for submitting a computational job, but the first method below is preferred to avoid waiting on the command line and to avoid wasting computation time.
+There are several options for `submitting a computational job
+<https://docs.alliancecan.ca/wiki/Running_jobs>`__, but the first method below
+is preferred to avoid waiting on the command line and to avoid wasting computation time.

 #.
 Via a job script: